mohd-nayyar/hello-world/README.md

 # hello-world
 Hi there,
-Starting this new guthub to learn and contribute in community.
+Starting this new github account to learn and contribute in community.